Bread05/Epicgamergaminggamergame/README.md

 oh no its happening again.... https://itch.io/jam/funni-jam-3 i must complete it this time and you should too try just making a very simple game before the deadline ends do whatever you want

 Yeah i'd like to give it a shot! what are you going to make this time ?

+i have no idea but some sort of wave based game